NewsLocal NewsIn Your NeighborhoodAda County

 Kohberger is currently set to start trial in Ada County on August 11, 2025.
-He’s charged with burglary and four counts of first-degree murder, accused of fatally stabbing University of Idaho students — Madison Mogen, Kaylee Goncalves, Xana Kernodle, and Ethan Chapin — in an of-campus home in November 2022.
+He’s charged with burglary and four counts of first-degree murder, accused of fatally stabbing University of Idaho students — Madison Mogen, Kaylee Goncalves, Xana Kernodle, and Ethan Chapin — in an off-campus home in November 2022.

 RELATED: Summer 2025 trial date set for Idaho student murder suspect Bryan Kohberger.

-As arguments got underway Thursday morning, the state started with objections to the testimony of the defense's expert witness, forensic pathologist Barbara Wolf, saying it was far too early in the court process to take this testimony.
+As arguments got underway Thursday morning, the state started with objections to allow the testimony of the defense's expert witness, forensic pathologist Barbara Wolf, saying it was far too early in the court process to take this testimony.

 Defense attorney Ann Taylor then focused on the claims that Idaho is unable to properly execute death row inmates.